CANADA FX DEBT-C$ choppy, bonds higher ahead of US data

 Meanwhile, steadying prices for crude oil, a key Canadian export, contributed to a steadier tone to the Canadian dollar in early trading as well.
 Earlier, oil was below $70 a barrel.

-Traders also cited news that PetroChina (PTR.N: Quote)(0857.HK: Quote) is set to pay C$1.9 billion for a 60 percent stake in two planned Canadian oil sands projects as a positive factor for the Canadian dollar.
+Traders also cited news that PetroChina (PTR.N)(0857.HK) is set to pay C$1.9 billion for a 60 percent stake in two planned Canadian oil sands projects as a positive factor for the Canadian dollar.
 [ID:nN31233511]

 There is no Canadian data until this Friday's key jobs report, which is expected to show the economy shed 10,000 jobs in August while the unemployment rate is pegged to rise to 8.7 percent.